Andrei Shleifer

 Andrei Shleifer (/ˈʃlaɪfər/ SHLY-fər; born February 20, 1961) is a Russian-American economist and Professor of Economics at Harvard University, where he has taught since 1991.
-Shleifer was awarded the biennial John Bates Clark Medal in 1999 for his seminal works in three fields: corporate finance (corporate governance, law and finance), the economics of financial markets (deviations from efficient markets), and the economics of transition.
+Shleifer was awarded the biennial John Bates Clark Medal in 1999 for his works in three fields: corporate finance (corporate governance, law and finance), the economics of financial markets (deviations from efficient markets), and the economics of transition.

-IDEAS/RePEc has ranked him as the second top economist in the world, and he is also listed as #1 on the list of "Most-Cited Scientists in Economics & Business".
-He served as project director of the Harvard Institute for International Development's Russian aid project from its inauguration in 1992 until 1997, where he and his associates made Russian investments, and settled a lawsuit from the U.S. government for such a violation of HIID's contract.
+IDEAS/RePEc ranked him as the second top economist in the world in 2011, and the top economist in 2024.
+He is also listed as #1 on the list of "Most-Cited Scientists in Economics & Business".
+On Google Scholar, as of 2024 he had over 400,000 citations.

 Life

 He was born to a Jewish family in the Soviet Union and emigrated to Rochester, New York, as a teenager in 1976, where he attended an inner-city school and learned English from episodes of Charlie's Angels.
 He then studied mathematics, obtaining his BA from Harvard University in 1982.
-Following this, he went to graduate school in economics, acquiring his PhD from MIT in 1986.
+Following this, he went to graduate school in economics, acquiring his PhD from MIT in 1986 at the age of 25.
 As a freshman at Harvard, Shleifer took Math 55 with Brad DeLong; he has said that the course made him realize he was not destined to be a mathematician, but the experience gave him a future co-author.
 Shleifer also met his mentor and professor, Lawrence Summers, during his undergraduate education at Harvard.
 The two went on to be co-authors, joint grant recipients, and faculty colleagues.

 He has held a tenured position in the Department of Economics at Harvard University since 1991 and was, from 2001 through 2006, the Whipple V. N. Jones Professor of Economics.
 Previously, he taught at the Graduate School of Business at the University of Chicago and briefly at Princeton University.